Procedure for DNA Testing Angus Cattle

 If you send your samples to the lab by courier, ensure that you request that NO SIGNATURE is required.

-Order DNA Form (Please remember to include the animal’s tattoo, registration & your member ID.)
+Order DNA (Please remember to include the animal’s tattoo, registration & your member ID.)
+Again, the sample MUST be accompanied by the appropriate CAA DNA requisition forms.

 After results are obtained, they are sent to the Canadian Angus Association and we will forward the DNA certificate to you.
 If there are any problems with the animal, we will notify you of the situation and suggest a course of action.